 What’s Really Happening When We’re Editing Our Own (Life) Story

-The second I found myself thinking about curating my past experience, I knew I needed to walk away from my computer and do a deep dive into my emotions.
+The second I started to think about curating my past experience, I knew I needed to walk away from my computer and think hard about my emotions.
 Why was my twisty-turny path suddenly causing me to feel so much shame?
-Why does it matter that it took me longer than I would have preferred to get where I was going?
-Why was this bothering me so much?

 Here are a few potential answers: